|

 3 – Sprinkle seeds evenly over the compost mix, and then gently press seeds down

-and level with top of mix using a spoon.
+and level with top of mix using the back of a spoon.

 4 – Cover with seed tray cover, or enclose pots in zip lock plastic bags.